Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 # Biocatalyst

-This document contains all information required to describe enzymes in a biocatalytic procedure
+This document contains all information required to describe enzymes in a biocatalytic procedures

 <details> <Summary>Biocatalyst purchased</Summary>